sanicodes/romels-webmart-Angular/README.md

 Resources:
 Scrum team (five people), 5 hours per week for 13 weeks

+# About the REPO

+This is the frontend side of the project.
+Everythin angular related can be accessed here.

 # How to run

 `npm run ng serve` to run the file locally